Do you teach client- or patient-facing communication skills?

 If so, let me tell you about the MI Companion, an online practice platform that helps students learn the basics of Motivational Interviewing.

-The MI Companion can easily be added to your existing course syllabus.
+The MI Companion can be easily added to your existing course syllabus.

 1. How much time should I give students to complete the MI Companion?
 The Companion includes 5 “homework” assignments over 6 modules.
 Hence it could be completed in less than 6 weeks or students can be given an entire semester.
 The decision is yours.